Comprehending Appraisals

-Purchasing a home can be the most serious transaction most could ever encounter.
-It doesn't matter if where you raise your family, an additional vacation home or a rental fixer upper, the purchase of real property is an involved financial transaction that requires multiple people working in concert to see it through.
+Purchasing a house is the most serious transaction most of us could ever make.
+Whether it's a primary residence, an additional vacation home or an investment, the purchase of real property is a complex financial transaction that requires multiple parties to pull it all off.

 To learn more about appraising, click here to see a short video or call us today to talk about your specific property.

-To ascertain an accurate status of the property, it's our duty to first perform a thorough inspection.
-We must physically view features, such as the number of bedrooms and bathrooms, the location, amenities, etc., to ensure they indeed exist and are in the condition a typical person would expect them to be.
-To make sure the stated size of the property is accurate and document the layout of the house, the inspection often requires creating a sketch of the floorplan.
-Most importantly, we look for any obvious amenities - or defects - that would affect the value of the house.
+To ascertain the true status of the property, it's our responsibility to first conduct a thorough inspection.
+We must physically view features, such as the number of bedrooms and bathrooms, the location, living areas, etc, to ensure they really exist and are in the condition a typical person would expect them to be.
+The inspection often includes a sketch of the property, ensuring the square footage is proper and illustrating the layout of the property.
+Most importantly, the appraiser looks for any obvious amenities - or defects - that would affect the value of the house.

 Replacement Cost

-This is where we gather information on local construction costs, labor rates and other elements to derive how much it would cost to replace the property being appraised.
-This estimate often sets the maximum on what a property would sell for.
-The cost approach is also the least used predictor of value.
+This is where we pull information on local construction costs, the cost of labor and other elements to figure out how much it would cost to construct a property similar to the one being appraised.
+This value commonly sets the maximum on what a property would sell for.
+It's also the least used method.

 Sales Comparison

-Appraisers become very familiar with the subdivisions in which they appraise.
-They innately understand the value of certain features to the residents of that area.
-Then, the appraiser researches recent transactions in the vicinity and finds properties which are 'comparable' to the property being appraised.
-By assigning a dollar value to certain items such as square footage, extra bathrooms, hardwood floors, fireplaces or view lots (just to name a few), we add or subtract from each comparable's sales price so that they more accurately match the features of subject property.
+Appraisers get to know the subdivisions in which they work.
+They innately understand the value of certain features to the people of that area.
+Then, the appraiser looks up recent transactions in close proximity to the subject and finds properties which are 'comparable' to the real estate being appraised.
+By assigning a dollar value to certain items such as upgraded appliances, extra bathrooms, additional living area, quality of construction, lot size, we add or subtract from each comparable's sales price so that they more accurately portray the features of subject.

 Valuation Using the Income Approach

-A third method of valuing real estate is sometimes employed when a neighborhood has a measurable number of rental properties.
-In this scenario, the amount of revenue the real estate generates is factored in with other rents in the area for comparable properties to determine the current value.
+A third method of valuing a property is sometimes used when an area has a reasonable number of renter occupied properties.
+In this scenario, the amount of revenue the real estate yields is factored in with other rents in the area for comparable properties to determine the current value.

 Arriving at a Value Conclusion